m0000Amir/pyqumo/README.md

+# End-2-end delay queueing model of IEEE 802.11 network

+## The folder `./experiments` consists **queueing models comparison of end-2-end delay of wirelss broadband network IEEE 802.11 with NS-3 dataset**

+# The project forked from https://github.com/ipu69/pyqumo

-# PyQumo - Queueing models in Python
+## PyQumo - Queueing models in Python

+# ⬇ About installing puqumo bellow ⬇

 ## How to install for development